aaronparker/aaronparker.github.io/_posts/2016-09-13-automate-sharefile-drive-mapper-install.md

 # Deploying the Drive Mapper client

 To deploy the Drive Mapper client is very simple - no customisation of the installer should be required, unless you want to change the default installation path.
 Download the [Drive Mapper client in EXE or MSI](https://www.citrix.com/downloads/sharefile/clients-and-plug-ins/sharefile-drive-mapper.html) format.
-An installation guide can be found in article&nbsp;[CTX207791](http://support.citrix.com/article/CTX207791).
+An installation guide can be found in article [CTX207791](http://support.citrix.com/article/CTX207791).

 I've been able to deploy the client via MDM-enrolled Windows 10 machines using the Windows Installer deployment option.
 The particular environment is using Windows 10 joined to Azure AD with SSO enabled for ShareFile, which flows through to the Drive Mapper and ShareFile Outlook plug-in.

 # Summary

-Citrix has not yet certified the Citrix ShareFile Drive Mapper client driver for the [WHQL](https://msdn.microsoft.com/en-us/windows/hardware/gg463010.aspx), so until then you'll need&nbsp;to follow this process to get the certificate onto target machines to automate the installation or avoid having to disable Secure Boot to install it.
+Citrix has not yet certified the Citrix ShareFile Drive Mapper client driver for the [WHQL](https://msdn.microsoft.com/en-us/windows/hardware/gg463010.aspx), so until then you'll need to follow this process to get the certificate onto target machines to automate the installation or avoid having to disable Secure Boot to install it.